rydmike/theme_demo/README.md

 ## Application UI

-We won't be going through the entire application user interface code here.
-It is not so exiting, but let's look at a few examples of using these settings widgets.
+We won't be going through the entire application's user interface code.
+It is not so exiting, but let's look at a few examples of making and using UI widgets that use the providers in `Settings` class.

-### Example switches and toggles
+### Use Material 3 Switch

 Let's start with a simple example.
-There is a theme settings switch that allows us to toggle if we use Material 3 or Material 2.
-The switch UI is based on `SwitchListTile` and settings it value and chnaging it becomes this simple:
+There is a theme settings switch in the UI that allows us to toggle if we use Material 3, or Material 2 based Flutter theming.
+The switch UI is based on `SwitchListTile` and setting its value and changing it, becomes this simple:

 ```dart
 class UseMaterial3Switch extends ConsumerWidget {